-The project began in 2014, after the RPG Codex published its Top 70 PC RPGs list, featuring small fan reviews on each game.
-The reception was overwhelming, so came the idea of expanding the list into a full-blown book, covering the entire CRPG history.
+The project began in 2014 after the RPG Codex published a Top 70 PC RPGs list, featuring small fan reviews on each game.
+The reception was overwhelming, leading to the idea of expanding the list into a book, covering the entire CRPG history.

-For this we are reviewing over 400 games from 1975 to 2015, while also providing articles on the genre, mod suggestions and hints on how to run games on modern hardware.
-All written by fans, AAA developers, indies, journalists, modders and industry personalities such as Chris Avellone, Ian Frazier, Scorpia, Ferhegón, Richard Cobbett, Brian ‘Psychochild’ Green, Durante, George Weidman and Tim Cain, among others.
+- Written by 151 volunteers – fans, AAA developers, indies, journalists, modders and industry personalities such as Ian Frazier, Scorpia, Ferhegón, Richard Cobbett, Mandalore, Brian ‘Psychochild’ Green, Durante, George Weidman, Chris Avellone and Tim Cain, among others.

 - Entirely free and non-profit, with another volunteer group currently making a Chinese translation.

 - Martin Woger – “The CRPG Book Review: The new standard”.
 Eurogamer.de.

 - Kevin Murnane – “The CRPG Book is a magnificent love letter to the genre”.
 Forbes.